Reproducible Research Repository

 Abstract

-This paper examines the causal impact of generative artificial intelligence (GenAI) on U.S. labor demand using online job posting data.
-Exploiting ChatGPT’s release in November 2022 as an exogenous shock, this paper applies difference-in-differences and event study designs to estimate GenAI's job displacement effects.
-Our identification strategy compares labor demand for occupations with high versus low AI-substitution vulnerability following ChatGPT's launch, conditioning on similar GenAI exposure levels to isolate substitution effects from complementary uses.
-Using 285 million job postings collected by Lightcast, we find that between late 2022 and June 2025, the number of postings for occupations with above-median AI-substitution scores fell by an average of 12\% relative to those with below-median scores.
-The effect intensified over time, rising from 6\% in the first year after the launch to 18\% by the third year.
-The impact was particularly pronounced for entry-level positions requiring neither advanced degrees nor extensive experience, with administrative support and professional services sectors experiencing the largest reductions in job postings.
+This paper examines the causal impact of generative artificial intelligence on U.S. labor demand using online job posting data.
+Exploiting ChatGPT’s release in November 2022 as an exogenous shock, the paper applies difference-in-differences and event study designs to estimate the job displacement effects of generative artificial intelligence.
+The identification strategy compares labor demand for occupations with high versus low artificial intelligence substitution vulnerability following ChatGPT’s launch, conditioning on similar generative artificial intelligence exposure levels to isolate

 Reproducibility Package